 Rochester will continue to work with the Continuum of Care to coordinate services to the homeless and to provide outreach and other services, emergency shelter, transitional housing and permanent supportive housing to persons with special needs.
 The CoC has incorporated the goals of Opening Doors into its strategic planning.
 To end chronic homelessness, the CoC is obtaining commitment from PSH providers to give chronically homeless persons priority when a unit vacancy occurs.
 It is also supporting the Housing First model.
 To end veteran homelessness, the CoC is partnering with the Veterans Administration and supporting housing targeted to veterans.
 In 2016, the Rochester/Monroe County CoC reached functional zero toward ending veteran homelessness and will continue until veteran homelessness is eliminated.
 To end homelessness for families and dependent children, the CoC is emphasizing a rapid rehousing approach.
-To end homelessness for unaccompanied youth, the CoC is actively engaged in outreach activities.
-The Coordinated Entry system fully implemented in January 2018 will aid in reaching these goals by employing diversion and screening to ensure that the homeless are referred to the appropriate programs.
+To end homelessness for unaccompanied youth, the CoC is stressing outreach.
+The Coordinated Access system implemented in 2014 will aid in reaching these goals by employing diversion and screening to ensure that the homeless are referred to the appropriate programs.
 We continue to work to end homelessness for families, youth, and children by 2020.
-Consistent with the 2012 Homelessness Resolution Strategy, Rochester will: Continue to implement diversion as the first response to a housing crisis; Emphasize a rapid rehousing/housing first approach for the entire system; Increase Rapid Rehousing and PSH resources; Use Progressive Engagement in Providing Services; improve practice and capacity in Permanent Supportive Housing (PSH) programs by targeting PSH to people with the highest needs based on the vulnerability assessment tool, building PSH provider capacity, integrating employment services into PSH programs, and implementing "Moving on from PSH" interventions; Implementing data-driven decisionmaking and evaluation; Ensuring leadership and accountability.
+Consistent with the 2012 Homelessness Resolution Strategy, Rochester will: Continue to implement diversion as the first response to a housing crisis; Emphasize a rapid exit/housing first approach for the entire system; Increase Rapid Rehousing; Use Progressive Engagement in Providing Services; Implement a Housing Stabilization Case Management Approach using Critical Time Intervention (CTI); Improve practice and capacity in Permanent Supportive Housing (PSH) model by targeting PSH to people with the highest need, building PSH provider capacity, integrating supported employment in PSH programs, and implementing "Moving on from PSH" interventions; Implementing data-driven decision-making and evaluation; Ensuring leadership and accountability.